XcooBee/xcoobee-js-sdk/README.md

 standard response object
 - status 200 if success:
-    - result will contain object with declined status
+    - result will contain object with confirmed status
 - status 400 if error

 ### confirmDataDelete(consentId[, config])